Will the Insurance Company Watch Me if I Have a Workers’ Compensation Claim?

 I had a client3 who was seen in a social media photo walking around and drinking with some friends while he had a denied claim for lower leg injury.
 One of the recipients copied on the picture was his boss.
 The boss claimed my client was seen walking in such a way that seemed to indicate he was not as injured as he claimed, so he reported this information to the insurance adjuster.
 That information, in part, led to the denied claim.

-The short answer is the insurance company is often skeptical of your injury and the extent of your disability and is likely to pour money and resources into efforts to determine if you are as injured as you claim.
+The short answer is the insurance company is often skeptical of your injury and the extent of your disability and is likely to spend money and resources on efforts to determine if you are as injured as you claim.

 For example, let’s take a situation where the insurance company has accepted your claim and is providing medical treatment and wages while you are out of work and treating for your injury.
 The doctor has you under restrictions of no lifting/pushing/pulling greater than 25 pounds and only occasional bending.
 Even when you are injured, it is still necessary to maintain some degree of a normal life.
 Usual activities for many of us include grocery shopping, picking up and dropping off kids, basic yard work, and household chores.

-What the insurance company hopes to do with surveillance they have gathered is to provide it to your treating physician in an effort to get the doctor to release you.
+What the insurance company may hope to do with surveillance they have gathered is to provide it to your treating physician in an effort to get the doctor to release you.
 They may also use surveillance as a way to try and push you toward settlement.

 Yes, it is generally legal for a private investigator to follow you.
-Sometimes it’s business as usual in certain cases, as long as there is no reasonable expectation of privacy.
+It’s business as usual in certain cases, as long as there is no reasonable expectation of privacy.
 That means that most evidence gathered in a public setting is considered to be legally obtained.
-For example, they may observe you working in your yard or standing on your front porch as you are likely within public view under these circumstances.
+For example, they may observe you working in your yard or standing on your front porch, as you are likely within public view under these circumstances.

 Our attorneys and staff at the Law Offices of James Scott Farrin have seen an increase in electronic surveillance of social media sites by the insurance companies.
 We have seen some insurance companies use this information to try and embarrass our clients and diminish their potential for compensation.

 Facebook, YouTube, Twitter, Instagram, Google, Pinterest, LinkedIn, and even Snapchat.
 Any site where you share information with others can be a treasure chest of information for the insurance company.
 Many use sophisticated software to troll for something – anything – they can potentially use against you now or in the future.
-Just like some may use other means as illustrated in Insurance Companies Behaving Badly.
 (Some are even starting to use the information to potentially affect premiums clients pay.)

 Remove yourself from Google by going to your Internet Privacy Settings and unchecking the box for Public Search Listing.